Financial Aid Policies

 Requests for financial aid are reviewed only after the enrollment contract and appropriate deposit have been received.
 Should the amount of assistance awarded be insufficient to meet a family’s anticipated need, the student contract may be withdrawn and the deposit refunded for up to 30 days after notification regarding the financial aid award.

 Important note regarding divorced, separated, or never-married parents: It is the School’s position that both parents retain the obligation to contribute to the education of their child(ren), whether or not there is a legal agreement between them to do so.
-Therefore, the School considers the financial situation of both parents and requires that each complete and submit a SSS Application, along with the appropriate tax forms and schedules.
+Therefore, the School considers the financial situation of both parents and requires that each complete and submit a Blackbaud Financial Aid Application, along with the appropriate tax forms and schedules.